Pimentel-J/java-stuff/README.md

 [![Java][Java-badge]][Java-url]

-A small collection of Java algorithms and examples.
+A small collection of Java algorithms.

 ## Index